Unity-Technologies/MeshSyncDCCPlugins/Documentation~/Blender.md

 > If **Bake Modifiers** option is enabled in the plugin,
 > a mesh that is sent from Unity back into Blender will have modifiers applied beforehand and have them removed after.

+## Material sync mode

+The MeshSyncServer in Unity always creates a material with a default shader for the active render pipeline.
+There are multiple options to export materials from blender:

+* None
+Only the material names are exported to Unity and default materials created.
+Users can override the materials in the mapping on the MeshSyncServer to use their own materials.

+* Basic
+The materials are synced to Unity in a limited way.
+MeshSync looks for an active material output node and exports the BSDF connected to that.
+Colors and textures assigned to the active BSDF are exported.
+Mix shaders are not fully supported, the first found connected BSDF input to the mix shader is exported instead.
+If a BSDF was found, MeshSync exports the following sockets if they exist for that BSDF type:
+- Color
+- Roughness
+- Metallic
+- Normal (if a normal map node is used, MeshSync also exports the normal strength)
+- Emission
+- Emission Strength

+Only color and texture information is exported.
+Texture coordinates set in blender are not used, the Unity material uses the mesh UVs.
+Smoothness and metallic are baked into maps required by Unity depending on the active render pipeline.
+All exported textures and baked maps are saved to the Asset Dir set on the MeshSyncServer.